xmake-io/xmake-docs/guide/syntax_description.md

         end)
 ```

-In this scope, not only can you use most lua apis, but you can also use many extension modules provided by xmake.
+In this scope, not only can you use most lua apis, but you can also use many extension modules provided by Xmake.
 All extension modules are imported through import.

 For details, please refer to: [import module document](/manual/builtin_modules?id=import)